Migraines have not been shown to cause stroke, but if you have migraine with aura, you have a very slightly higher risk of stroke.

 - Vertigo (spinning sensation).

 Hemiplegia means paralysis on one side of the body, and weakness or paralysis on one side is a key symptom of this type of migraine.
-Other symptoms might include numbness or pins and needles, visual problems, confusion and speech problems.
+Other symptoms might include numbness or pins and needles, visual problems, and speech problems.
 These problems usually go away within 24 hours, but they may last a few days.
 A headache usually follows.

 If you have a parent with hemiplegic migraines then you have about a 50% chance of having this type of migraine yourself, known as familial hemiplegic migraine (FHM).
 In some families with FHM, problems have been found with particular genes which affect how the brain cells communicate with each other.
+But hemiplegic migraines can also occur in someone with no family history of them.

 What causes a migraine?